Dry Cleaner

 I had an expensive white shirt laundered at a new to me cleaner.
 It came back with a very dingy collar and cuffs.
 I took it to another cleaner and he said it was ruined from cheap soap and he couldn't fix it.
 Is it shot?

-Asked by RobertC over 10 years ago
+Asked by RobertC almost 11 years ago

 While improper cleaning procedures, along with ineffective additives can cause a problem such as dinginess, you cannot rule out that there could be some problems in the manufacturing of the garment as well.